ChrisilDavid28/Leveraging-Large-Vision-Models-for-Terrain-Classification-in-HiRise-Mars-Orbital-Images/README.md

 ```

 ### License
-This project is licensed under the MIT License - see the [subdirectory/]<filename> file for details.
+This project is licensed under the MIT License - see the Leveraging-Large-Vision-Models-for-Terrain-Classification-in-HiRise-Mars-Orbital-Images
+/<LICENSE> file for details.